 Etsy wants to make sure its search results are as fresh and interesting as possible to buyers, so they take into consideration how recently an item has been listed or relisted.
 If you have old listings that don’t sell often then it’s worth relisting them to boost their position in search results.

-Buyers in the UK, Australia, France and Germany will see items for sale in their own country higher up search results.
+Buyers in the EU, Australia, and Canada will see items for sale in their own country higher up search results.
 Etsy added location into its search algorithm for these countries because they found that buyers find it less expensive and more convenient to purchase items from their own country.
 Buyers in other countries such as the US, won’t see search results affected by location unless they specifically filter results by country.

 While categories aren’t part of how Etsy determines your listings relevance in a general search, it’s an important way of being found.